 Chemistry research groups in Bangladesh

-IPICS supports two research groups in Bangladesh at University of Dhaka and Daffodil International University, respectively:
+ISP Chemistry supports two research groups in Bangladesh, one at University of Dhaka and one at Rajshahi University:

 - Studies of organic pollutants in food, water and environment